sacha-renault/SpectrogramUtils/readme.md

 - Preprocess datas
 - Having a simple flow from complexe arrays in stft to float 64 arrays
 - Get back datas from a DL model directly as audio
+- This library first purpose is not made to make dataset for classfiers, but for generative AI.

 ## II - Usage